mohammedmanssour/mohammed-is-learning/README.md

 I am a Full-stack web developer with +8 years of experience in the field.
 I love to turn great ideas into beautiful, fully functional experiences.
 I am passionate about gaming and definitely passionate about backend engineering.

 As a Full Stack developer, **PHP** was the language I chose to start with as a backend programming language, supported with a big passion, and very good experience in **Laravel**.
 I also work with other languages like JS and Go.
 On the other hand, I am very much into frontend technologies, mostly **React.js, TypeScript**, and CSS for sure.
+For more details [check out my resume](https://github.com/mohammedmanssour/mohammedmanssour/tree/master/cv/Mohammed_Manssour.pdf)

 ## How I Work